 Everyone in my family loves this casserole, even my eighty-year-old grandparents who aren't big fans of Mexican food.
 Mild green chilies, tender cubes of turkey, tomatoes and lots of cheese make a mouthwatering filling.—Ann Herren, Pulaski, Tennessee

 My family enjoys this turkey because it cooks up tender, tasty and golden brown.
-The marinade flavors the meat very well.
-I like grilling it since it adds that tempting barbecued flavor. -Ken Churches, Kailua-Kona, HI
+Build up taste by marinating the meat, then grill it to add that tempting barbecued flavor. &mdashKen Churches, Kailua-Kona, HI